StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 Plot 2 shows the weekly changes used in the regression models.
 The models are fitted to changes rather than levels because the goal is to explain how movements in Treasury yields pass through to movements in mortgage rates.

----

 ## Results

 The delayed model improves the non-delayed benchmark.

-The comparison is made out of sample.
-This means the models are fitted on an earlier training period and evaluated on a later test period that was not used for fitting.
+The comparison is made out of sample, which means the models are fitted on an earlier training period and evaluated on a later test period that was not used for fitting.

 The non-delayed benchmark is